Ruth Herbert: Artist's model

+Later life

+According to Rossetti's biographer Jan Marsh, Herbert's private life was scandalous; separated from her stockbroker husband, she and her son were set up by a wealthy admirer near Eaton Square, while various other gentleman vied for her favours.
+She became pregnant by, and later married, John Rochfort, ex-army officer, son of Col. John Staunton Rochfort, and amateur artist.

 She later managed the St. James's Theatre, London from 1864 to 1868.
 She hired the then little-known Henry Irving as her leading man and assistant stage manager at the theatre.
 One of the plays that she commissioned there was W. S. Gilbert's first successful solo play, Dulcamara, or the Little Duck and the Great Quack (1866).